inner-outer-space/nyc-collisions-analytics/README.md

 2. change the my.env to .env

 ## Google Cloud Platform
-1. Create a project in GCP
+1. Create a new project on GCP
 2. Add a service account
+    - Go to IAM & Admin > Service Account and `+ CREATE SERVICE ACCOUNT `
-    - set Role to owner (not good practice but simple here)
+    - For simplicity, set the Role to owner.
+Leave other fields blank.
+    - Under Actions for the service account, click  `Manage Keys`
-    - download the key to the the mage folder in this repo as `google_cloud_key.json`
+    - Create a new JSON key and download it to the the mage folder in this repo as `google_cloud_key.json`
 3. set the GOOGLE_APPLICATION_CREDENTIALS
-   `export GOOGLE_APPLICATION_CREDENTIALS=../mage/google_cloud_key.json`
+   `export GOOGLE_APPLICATION_CREDENTIALS=/your/path/to/this/google_cloud_key.json`

     double check with
    `echo $GOOGLE_APPLICATION_CREDENTIALS`